SF-ITE/jekyll-netlify-boilerplate/_posts/2019-08-02-“welcome-to-the-hamster-wheel-”-—-a-dev’s-life-in-san-francisco.md

 ---
 layout: post
-title: “Welcome to the hamster wheel.” — A Dev’s life in San Francisco
+title: Welcome to the hamster wheel. - A Dev’s life in San Francisco
 author: it_guy
 date: '2019-08-01 11:51:34'
 intro_paragraph: >-